palantir/isofilereader/README.md

 ### Class Structure

-GenericInternalIsoFile is the standard file returned by IsoFileReader.
-IsoFormatInternalDataFile and UdfInternalDataFile are extensions of GenericInternalIsoFile.
-For most use cases GenericInternalIsoFile can be used, if needed you can access those files as their more specific types and get additional metadata.
+`GenericInternalIsoFile` is the standard file returned by IsoFileReader. `IsoFormatInternalDataFile` and UdfInternalDataFile are extensions of `GenericInternalIsoFile`.
+For most use cases `GenericInternalIsoFile` can be used, if needed you can access those files as their more specific types and get additional metadata.

-IsoFileReader is the helper class that handles accessing the sub-readers of TraditionalIsoReader and UdfIsoReader.
+`IsoFileReader` is the helper class that handles accessing the sub-readers of `TraditionalIsoReader` and `UdfIsoReader`.

 #### ECMA-119/ISO-9660

-IsoFormatInternalDataFile encapsulates IsoFormatDirectoryRecord (the Raw Directory Records).
-TraditionalIsoReader parses these ISOs.
+`IsoFormatInternalDataFile` encapsulates `IsoFormatDirectoryRecord` (the Raw Directory Records). `TraditionalIsoReader` parses these ISOs.

 #### UDF

-(udf.types.files) FileEntry and (udf.types.files) FileIdentifierDescriptor are the raw records that are encapsulated in UdfInternalDataFile.
+(udf.types.files) `FileEntry` and (udf.types.files) `FileIdentifierDescriptor` are the raw records that are encapsulated in `UdfInternalDataFile`.

 ### Installing